ringcentral/ringcentral-api-docs/docs/voice/supervision.md

 !!!
 We now show you, how to build a sample application using the Call Monitoring API
     Note: In this case the deviceID of the supervisor will change every time the supervisor logs out or re-registers from the SoftPhone, so you need to make sure you have the correct and latest deviceID that can be used.
 We would cover a separate section on how to make a static deviceID.This example uses Node.js as a development language.
 You can use the language of your choice.

-### Steps (with a dynamic deviceID) Using the Call Monitoring API with Supervisor Device as SoftPhone (Dynamic  deviceId)
+### Steps using the Call Monitoring API with Supervisor Device as SoftPhone (Dynamic  deviceId)

 (a) Make sure you have installed/imported the below libraries